jamendo/jamendo-ratings-sdk/README.txt

 ** rating_algo directory**
 RateCalculator takes from this directory the file, with its relative function, to execute.
 These files and functions, must respect the template explained in the file _TEMPLATE_.py.
+As you can see each rating algorithm is provided with a test function that allow to run, test and plots results indipendently.

 ** CSV directory **